Dandelion crowns and sunny days

-The loose ends of the dandelions will stick out.
-I like that.
+(Look closely.
+The loose ends of the dandelions will stick out of the garland.
+I like that.)

-I arranged dandelions in pairs, so that I could quickly grab two at a time to add to the braid.
+The image below shows how I arranged the dandelions in pairs so that I could easily grab two at a time to add to the garland.

 I finished the dandelion crown by looping the stems at the end of the braid around the dandelion blooms at the beginning of the braid.
 Tip: If needed, you can use an extra dandelion to tie the two ends of the braid together.

-Happy-Go-Doodle Chloe posed for some silly pics!
+Happy-Go-Doodle Chloe was my dandelion crown model and posed for some silly pics!
 She has learned the stay command, so modeling the dandelion crown was good practice.
-Of course the crown fell off, and that’s the fun!
-Those smile-bringing moments are the best.
+Of course, the crown fell off, but that’s the fun!
 (You can find more “a-dood-able” photos in Chloe’s gallery titled “You Crack Me Up, Dood.”)
-Making a dandelion crown was pure “doodle and dandelion” joy.

-Here are a few photo outtakes from our afternoon of flower crown fun…
+Here are a few photo outtakes of Chloe’s crowning moments…

-P.S.
-While Chloe had no interest in eating dandelions, I researched dandelions to confirm that they are non-toxic for dogs.
-However, dandelions can sometimes be treated with chemicals.
-Pick them from a location that hasn’t been treated.
+Also, dandelions can sometimes be treated with chemicals.
+Pick them from a location that you’re sure has not been treated.

 Have you made a dandelion crown or a flower crown for your pup?
 We’d love to hear.
 Please comment below.